seek-oss/skuba/template/oss-npm-package/README.md

 ### Releasing latest

-Commits to the `master` branch will be released with the `latest` tag, which is the default used when running `npm install` or `yarn install`.
+Commits to the `main` branch will be released with the `latest` tag, which is the default used when running `npm install` or `yarn install`.

 ### Releasing other dist-tags